 All members of Democrats Abroad France are welcome to attend and vote in the DA France National Officer and Voting Representative Elections on April 17.
 You will have an opportunity to hear from the candidates themselves prior to the close of voting and final tabulation of results.
 All members wanting to vote at the meeting are asked to register to vote by virtue of RSVP for this meeting, below, on or before April 15th -- this allows the DA France Election Board to prepare the voter rolls on the day of the meeting.

 All DA France members also have the option to vote early via an online absentee ballot made available to them via email, from March 28 until 5PM on April 15th.
 This is to encourage member participation from all across France even if they cannot attend the meeting on Election Day.
 As a result, no nominations from the floor will be allowed.

 If you elect to vote via the Early Vote/Absentee Ballot, you will not be able to vote in the same election a second time even if you attend the Election Meeting.
 However, in the event of ties, the DA France Election Board may elect to conduct snap Run-off Elections to break ties, time and other conditions permitting, at their discretion.
 In such case, all members of DA France who have RSVPd for the meeting by April 15th and in attendance at the Election Meeting, will be allowed to vote in any Run-off Elections.
 Absentee voting will not be an option for snap Run-off Elections since they will be conducted at the Election Meeting.
 RSVP below to register to vote on Election Day, April 17.

 To join Democrats Abroad, please go to www.democratsabroad.org/join.
 You must be a US citizen 18 years of age or older by Nov.
-3, 2020.
+2, 2021 and resident in France.

 Google map and directions